American philosophy: Analytic philosophy

-The middle of the 20th century was the beginning of the dominance of analytic philosophy in America.
-Analytic philosophy, prior to its arrival in America, had begun in Europe with the work of Gottlob Frege, Bertrand Russell, G.E.
-Moore, Ludwig Wittgenstein, and the logical positivists.
-According to logical positivism, the truths of logic and mathematics are tautologies, and those of science are empirically verifiable.
-Any other claim, including the claims of ethics, aesthetics, theology, metaphysics, and ontology, are meaningless (this theory is called verificationism).
-With the rise of Adolf Hitler and the Nazi Party, many positivists fled Germany to Britain and America, and this helped reinforce the dominance of analytic philosophy in the United States in subsequent years.
+The middle of the 20th century began the dominance of analytic philosophy and the "linguistic turn" in America.
+Analytic philosophy began earlier in Europe with the work of Gottlob Frege, Bertrand Russell, G. E. Moore, Ludwig Wittgenstein, and the logical positivists of the Vienna Circle.
+According to logical positivism, the truths of logic and mathematics are analytic tautologies, and those of science are synthetic or empirically verifiable.
+Any other assertions, including those of metaphysics and most of philosophy, are meaningless.

+One early advocate of analytic philosophy was Curt John Ducasse (1881–1969).
+With the rise of Adolf Hitler and the Nazi Party, many logical positivists fled Germany to Britain and America, and this helped reinforce the dominance of analytic philosophy.
+Philosophers who came to America include Gustav Bergmann, Rudolf Carnap, Herbert Feigl, Kurt Goedel, Hans Reichenbach, Philipp Frank, Richard von Mises, Carl Hempel, and Alfred Tarski.
+However, while heavily influenced by logical positivism, ensuing American philosophy would see its demise.